robertdebock/presentations/terraform-new-things.md

 # Precondition

-Check if a resource meets the requirements to be usable.
+Check if a resource meets the requirements.

 Can be used in these objects: